taranjeet/taranjeet.github.io/_posts/2018-01-26-elasticsearch-completion-suggester.md

 description: "Elasticsearch&#58; Using Completion Suggester to build AutoComplete"
 ---

-If you are interested in more such blogs about Elasticsearch, join Elasticsearch Whatsapp Group by following this [link](https://chat.whatsapp.com/BBN3bFkXMjN27AIQ918npK).

 In an earlier [post](/elasticsearch-autocomplete/), we discussed various approaches to implement Autocomplete functionality.
 We came to a conclusion that Completion Suggester covers most of the cases required in implementing a fully functional and fast autocomplete.
 This post explains in detail about what is Completion Suggester and how to use them practically.

 ## Completion Suggester